act-rules/act-rules.github.io/_rules/links-with-identical-names-and-context-serve-equivalent-purpose-fd3a94.md

 #### Failed Example 2

-These two HTML `a` elements have the same [accessible name][], [accessible description][] and [context][programmatically determined link context].
+These two HTML `a` elements have the same [accessible name][], the same [accessible description][] and [context][programmatically determined link context].
 They link to web pages that are similar, but have different information in their content.

 ```html
 <html lang="en">